megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 // SCSS
 // This is a list of all the SCSS files that we want to bundle and their
 // respective output files.
 In this project's case, we have only one.
-// We put the resulting file under ./wwwroot/css.
-This is the default location
+// We put the resulting file under ./wwwroot/css. "wwwroot" is the default
-// used to expose files to the public in ASP.NET Core Razor Pages projects. const scssFiles = [
+// location used to expose files to the public in ASP.NET Core Razor Pages
+// projects.
+const scssFiles = [
   { entry: './Stylesheets/site.scss', outfile: './wwwroot/css/site.css' },
 ];

 // Here we tell esbuild to take the entry SCSS files as input and produce CSS
 // files ready to be interpreted by a browser.
 Since the source files are SCSS,
-// we use the esbuild-sass-plugin to translate them into CSS. scssFiles.forEach(async file => {
+// we use the esbuild-sass-plugin plugin to translate them into CSS. scssFiles.forEach(async file => {
   await esbuild.build({
     entryPoints: [file.entry],